Top Advice on Great Wall Hiking Safety with Children

 What clothing should you bring?
 Lots of layers!
 Depending on when you visit, the weather can be blisteringly hot, quite chilly, windy, or have rain showers that seem to come from nowhere.

-Prepare for anything; layers like windbreakers can be really helpful.
-Finally, when you’re hiking for kilometers on hard stone, it’s vital that everyone has properly fitted and comfortable shoes.
+Prepare for anything; layers like windbreakers can be beneficial.
+Finally, when hiking for kilometers on hard stone, everyone must adequately fitted and comfortable shoes.
 These could range from sandals to boots, depending on where you’re going.

 8. Plan Frequent Stops.